 Access to household items such as T.V’s furniture and fridges etc:

 Through the links we have with other organisations and our supporters we occasionally provide things such as sofa’s, T.V’s fridges and other household items that our service users.
 Thanks to McKeown PAT testing we are able to get all electrical items PAT tested to ensure they are safe to use before we give them out to any service users.

-We offer diabetes risk assessments, advice and referrals.
-With the support of Chest Heart and Stroke we also provide health check ups with follow ups, healthy eating lunches with talk on diet and nutrition.
+With the support of Chest Heart and Stroke we occasionally provide healthy eating lunches with a talk on diet and nutrition.
 Through their help we also have de-stressing sessions involving massages, complimentary therapies and manicures.